Seirdy/seirdy.one/content/posts/search-engines-with-own-indexes.md

 - [Kozmonavt](https://kozmonavt.ml/): Has a small index of almost 5 million sites.
 If I want to find the website for a certain project, Kozmonavt works well (provided its index has crawled said website).
 It works poorly for learning things and finding general information.
 I cannot recommend it for anything serious since it lacks contact information, a privacy policy, or any other information about the org/people who made it.
 Discovered in the seirdy.one access logs.
 - [Burf.co](https://burf.co/): Very small index, but seems fine at ranking more relevant results higher.
 Allows site submission without any extra steps.
 - [Entfer](https://entfer.com/): a newcomer that lets registered users upvote/downvote search results to customize ranking.
 Doesn't offer much information on who made it.
 Its index is small, but it does seem to return results related to the query.
+- [Siik](https://siik.co/): Lacks contact info, and the ToS and Privacy Policy links are dead.
+Seems to have PHP errors in the backend for some of its instant-answer widgets.
+If you scroll past all that, it does have web results powered by what seems to be its own index.
+These results do tend to be somewhat relevant, but the index seems too small for more specific queries.
 - [ChatNoir](https://www.chatnoir.eu/): An experimental engine by researchers that uses the [Common Crawl](https://commoncrawl.org/) index.
 The engine is [open source](https://github.com/chatnoir-eu).
 See the [announcement](https://groups.google.com/g/common-crawl/c/3o2dOHpeRxo/m/H2Osqz9dAAAJ) on the Common Crawl mailing list (Google Groups).

 ### Unusable engines, irrelevant results